mongodb/chatbot/docs/docs/server/llm.md

     temperature: 0,
     maxTokens: 500,
   },
+  tools: [someTool],
 });
 ```

 :::note[Both OpenAI API and Azure OpenAI Service Supported]

-The MongoDB Chatbot Server supports both the OpenAI API and Azure OpenAI Service.
+`makeOpenAiChatLlm()` supports both the OpenAI API and Azure OpenAI Service.
-It uses the `@azure/openai` package, which supports both of these services.
+It wraps the `@azure/openai` package, which supports both of these services.

 To use the `@azure/openai` package with the OpenAI API,
 refer to [this documentation](https://www.npmjs.com/package/@azure/openai#using-an-api-key-from-openai).